Autonomous Learning From Success and Failure: Goal-Conditioned Supervised Learning with Negative Feedback

 \subsection{A motivating example}

-To highlight the limitations of GCSL, let's consider a scenario in a two-dimensional space where the goal is to navigate from a starting point to a target location.
+To highlight the limitations of GCSL, consider the space robot from the introduction navigating between two sites, viewed as a two-dimensional abstraction of its terrain.
 The agent begins at some \textit{Point A} with the objective of reaching \textit{Point B}.
 However, due to the shortcomings of its current policy, the agent ends up at \textit{Point C} instead (see Figure \ref{fig1}).

 GCSL hinges on the notion that a trajectory failing to reach its intended goal effectively constitutes a successful path towards the state it actually attains.
 Thus, suboptimal trajectories can be reinterpreted as optimal by reassigning their goals.
 As illustrated in Figure \ref{fig1}, this process involves redefining \textit{Point C} as the target, thereby transforming the trajectory represented by the green line into a form of expert guidance for achieving this new goal.